2024 BC Property Assessments

-"Most homeowners around the province can generally expect about a 5 to 15 per cent rise in assessment values when they receive their notices in early January,” says BC Assessment assessor Bryan Murao.
-“I want to emphasize that assessments are based on July 1 values of this year, meaning that when similar properties were sold up to and around July 1, those market value sales are used to calculate your assessed value.”
+"Most homeowners around the province can generally expect about a -5 or +5 per cent rise in assessment values when they receive their notices in early January,” says BC Assessment assessor Bryan Murao.
+“Most homeowners can expect only modest changes in the range of -5% to +5%.
+These assessment changes are notably less than previous years.”

 It is important to note that an increase in a property's assessment value does not necessarily mean an increase in property taxes for homeowners.
 In most cases, property taxes are only affected if a property's value is above the average value change for the community.

 If a property owner is still concerned about their assessment after speaking to a BC Assesment appraiser, they may submit a Notice of Complaint (Appeal) by January 31st, for an independent review by a Property Assessment Review Panel.

 For more information about assessments and trends in your area visit BC Assessment.